telatin/blini/paper/paper2.md

 100 viral genomes were randomly selected for the test.
 The algorithms were then run on the 100 genomes as queries, and the original database as reference.
-Each algorithm was expected to match each genome with its source in the database.
+Each algorithm was expected to match each genome to its source in the database.
 In a second run, random SNPs were introduced to 1% of the genomes' bases, and the same test was rerun.